Pearltrees: History

 Pearltrees introduced Pearltrees 2.0 on May 22, 2014.
 The 2.0 version of Pearltrees featured a new interface the company called the "dynamic grid".
 The company also announced their move away from Flash to HTML 5 and major updates to the company's iOS and Android apps.
 The revised product featured extended drag-and-drop capabilities, as well as new options to share content including to Reddit, Tumblr and LinkedIn, in addition to the product's existing sharing capabilities to Twitter, Facebook and via email and embeds.

-The release of Pearltrees 2.0 was controversial with many users, as it eliminated the "mind mapping" features that were a central theme of Pearltrees 1.0.
-In Pearltrees 1.0, users could build and collaborate their links in freeform hierarchies displayed on screen as a forking tree of links and content elements.
-While users can still organize their content in containers they are no longer displayed as a tree and the complex abstraction of relationships, simplified by the mind maps, is not supported except in a "check back" display mode.
-The iPad app does not support the "check back" to Pearl 1.0 hierarchies.
-As of 2014, the company had not stated whether it would support the mind-mapping interface going forward, but had clearly stated that their business model is focused on collaboration of web contact and felt that the new interface made Pearltrees more accessible to a wider base of users, who may have been previously turned off by the added complexity of mind-mapping their content.

 Usage

-Pearltrees allows registered contributors to add anything they like: web pages, photos, notes, files and even snippets of other web pages to their accounts in the following ways:
+Pearltrees allows registered contributors to add different media types such as: web pages, photos, notes, files and even snippets of other web pages to their accounts in the following ways: